-'''

-$ skool2html.py examples/manic_miner.ref
+\$ skool2html.py examples/manic_miner.ref

-'''

-This time there should be no warnings printed, and the disassembly should sport a game logo image, and contain images of the caverns and the guardians that populate them.
+Now the disassembly will sport a game logo image, and contain images of the caverns and the guardians that populate them.

 See Ref files for more information on how to use a ref file to configure and customise a disassembly.